Automattic/newspack-content-converter/.github/ISSUE_TEMPLATE/new-content-conversion-request.md

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm seeing this type of HTML code which I believe should be converted into [...]

+**Provide the website/source where this problem can be seen** Describe where examples of this can be seen.

 **Describe the solution you'd like**
 A clear and concise description of what you want to happen.